 Everywhere I go, as much as I can, I listen to National Public Radio.
 It's an oasis of clear-headed intelligence.
-Carefully, patiently, it presents programming designed to make me feel just a little better equipped to reenter the world of uproar.
+Carefully, patiently, it presents programming designed to make me feel just a little better equipped to reenter the world of uproar.-Roger Ebert, on his blog, touting NPR as the true "voice of America."

 I've written before about the disintegration of journalism, of the lowered standards everywhere in today's media.
 As a nation we once said, give us the facts and we'll make up our own minds.
 Now we say, spare us the facts and make up our minds for us.
 We have grown impatient, and the national attention span shrinks until even a 10-minute video on YouTube can seem unendurable.
 Nuggets of celeb gossip distract us on our way to oblivion.
 Studies document the way the internet is fragmenting our minds.